wuhao2809/2D-shooting-blocks-with-physics/GAME_DEVELOPMENT_PLAN.md

 ## Next Priority

-The next logical step would be **Physics System** integration.
-With the blackboard system in place, physics events (collisions, impulses, etc.) can be easily communicated between systems.
-The physics system would:
+The next logical step would be **Physics System** integration with Box2D 3.x API.
+The physics system needs to be rewritten to use the new C-style functional API instead of the C++ OOP API.
+Once complete, this would enable:

+1. Bullet-obstacle collision detection
+2. Destructible obstacles that respond to bullet impacts
+3. Proper physics simulation for moving objects
-1. Listen for collision events via blackboard
+4. Collision events communicated via blackboard system

-2. Post collision results back to blackboard
-3. Allow bullet-obstacle and bullet-enemy interactions
-4. Enable proper game mechanics for the shooting game
+Alternative priorities:

-After that, **Asset Management** would enhance the visual appeal with proper sprites and textures.
+- **Asset Management**: Replace colored rectangles with proper sprites and textures
+- **Enhanced Gameplay**: Add enemies, health systems, and scoring
+- **Visual Polish**: Add particle effects, animations, and UI elements

 - [x] Initialize C++ project with CMake.
 - [x] Integrate SDL3 and Box2D (add to `third_party/`).